WELSH FEATURE WRITING LAB

 Do you have a unique idea for a contemporary Welsh feature film?
 Would you like support to write and pitch it?
-If so, this free online workshop is for you.

 The brief: We're looking for first time feature writers who have film ideas that reflect the breadth of lived experiences in Wales today.
 We aren't interested in big epic stories about important historical events, or in familiar Welsh narratives (a Chat GTP search of contemporary stories will give you a list of these).
 Instead, we are interested in contained stories set within unexplored subcultures or settings.
 The benchmark for the types of stories we want to develop in this lab include The Ceremony, Limbo, Brides (2025), God's Own Country, Beats, and Human Traffic.
 We want personal stories inspired by the writer’s direct experiences as we believe that firsthand knowledge is the best way to create both specific and fresh Welsh stories.